The Best Moist Meatloaf Recipe (No Milk)

-But no meatloaf compares to my grandma's homemade meatloaf recipe, which I am going to share it with you.
-This will be the most moist, delicious, and wonderful meatloaf you have ever tasted.
+But no meatloaf compares to my grandma's homemade meatloaf recipe, which I am going to share with you.
+This will be the moistest, most delicious, and most wonderful meatloaf you will ever taste.
 Everyone I have made it for absolutely loves it!

 - 1 to 1½ pounds hamburger meat

 - 3 slices bread, dried out or toasted at 200 degrees, and ground up by hand or with a little food processor.
 Or you can use ¾ cup store-bought breadcrumbs.